Yohannfra/JenRik/README.md

 # JenRik

-JenRik is a simple but powerfull testing script.
+JenRik is a simple but powerfull testing tool.

-The main idea was to write a generic binary testing script.\
+The main idea was to write a generic binary testing tool.\
 JenRik simply parse a [toml](https://github.com/toml-lang/toml) file containing the tests and run them.